feliixx/mongoplayground/web/DOCS.md

 If you're building large datasets (1000000+ items) you should avoid faker generators and use main or custom generators instead, as faker generator are way slower.

-Currently, only `"en"` locale is available
+Currently, only `"en"` locale is available.

 ## Report an issue and contribute